 This indicator reports on the rate of Indigenous-specific Medicare Benefits Schedule (MBS) health checks among Aboriginal and Torres Strait Islander people aged 55 and over.
 The goal for this indicator is 74% by 2023.

 All Aboriginal and Torres Strait Islander people are eligible for an annual Indigenous-specific health check, subsidised through Medicare.
 These checks can be received for free at Aboriginal Medical Services and bulk billing clinics.
 The Indigenous-specific health checks were introduced in recognition that Indigenous Australians, as a group, experience some particular health risks.
-The aim of the Indigenous-specific health checks is to encourage early detection and treatment of common conditions that cause ill health and early death—for example, diabetes and heart disease (AIHW 2019).
+The aim of the Indigenous-specific health checks is to encourage early detection and treatment of common conditions that cause ill health and early death—for example, diabetes and heart disease (AIHW 2021a).

 The following Indigenous-specific health checks are listed on the MBS:

 While many of the required components of an Indigenous-specific health check can be completed as a remote service via telehealth, some components can only be delivered through face-to-face consultation with the patient.
 This could include any necessary physical examinations such as a blood pressure check.
-For an Indigenous health check undertaken by telehealth to be processed via Medicare, all components of the health check, including both remotely delivered and face-to-face, must be completed (Health 2020a).
+For an Indigenous-specific health check undertaken by telehealth to be processed via Medicare, all components of the health check, including both remotely delivered and face-to-face, must be completed (Health 2020).

 Administrative data are available on the number of health checks for which a claim has been processed by Services Australia.